valeriangalliat/blog/public/2014/09/keeping-debian-clean-and-minimal.md

-I always start with the latest `netinst` image, unticking everything from the "What to install?" list, so I just have the bare minimum packages, and I have a full controll over what I install next.
+I always start with the latest `netinst` image, unticking everything from the "What to install?" list, so I just have the bare minimum packages, and I have a full control over what I install next.
 But the fact is **this is not enough**.

 Apt packages, along with dependencies, have two other "related packages"